Short proof of a theorem of Brylawski on the coefficients of the Tutte polynomial: Introduction

+Gordon \cite{gordon2014tutte} calls a function $r:2^E\to \mathbb{Z}_{\geq 0}$ a rank function on a ground set $E$ if it satisfies $r(A)\leq \min(r(E),|A|)$ for every set $A\subseteq E$.
+He showed that for a system $M=(E,r)$ the coefficients of $T_M(x,y)$ satisfy Brylawski's identities if $r$ is a rank function without the assumptions of submodularity and monotonicity.
+He also extended Brylawski's identities to the case $h=|E|$.

 Here we extend the work of Gordon and Brylawski for $h>|E|$, and also simplify the proof significantly.
-We only use the special form of the polynomial, namely that it behaves nicely along the hyperbola $(x-1)(y-1)=1$.
-We do not use anything about matroids or rank functions.
+We only use the special form of the polynomial, namely that it simplifies to $(x-1)^{r(E)}y^{|E|}$ along the hyperbola $(x-1)(y-1)=1$.
+We use exactly the same assumptions on the function $r:2^E\to \mathbb{Z}_{\geq 0}$ as Gordon.
 Our generalized Brylawski's identities are the following.